hk21702/YA-GCal-Notion-Sync-Script/README.md

 Copy the contents of `main.js` and `calendarIds.js` from this Github repository into separate files within your project.
 Naming your file is not required but is recommended!

+#### Adding the Calendar Service

+In the editor view which you should still be in currently, click the plus button next to **Services**.
+Then, in the popup, set the identifier field to ```Calendar``` or just search for the Google Calendar service.
+Then go ahead and click **add** on the popup and the calendar service should be added to the project.

 #### Setting up your keys

 Go into your project settings within Apps Script by clicking the cogwheel icon on the left side of the screen.